HR Glossary > Absconding

 Why is absconding not good?

-An employees’ reputation is tarnished, and his job profile may be banned, or he may be unable to find a job for absconding.
-On the other hand, it may risk the confidential data of the organization.
-Thus it is terrible for both sides.
+An employee’s reputation is tarnished, and his job profile may be banned, or he may be unable to find a job for absconding.
+On the other hand, it may risk the organisation's confidential data.
+Thus, it is terrible for both sides.

-Absconding is highly disadvantageous for any organization.
+Absconding is highly disadvantageous for any organisation.
 Therefore, they should:

 Should the employer continue the salary if an employee absconds?

 No. The employer has all rights to stop the payment to the absconder.
-However, he must clear all the pending dues until the employee’s last day at the organization.
+However, he must clear all the pending dues until the employee’s last day at the organisation.

 What happens if absconding takes place during the notice period?